Alternate Sorcerer

 Careful Spell

-When you cast a spell that forces targets to make a saving throw, you can spend 1 Sorcery Point to protect a number of creatures equal to your Charisma modifier (minimum of 1).
-These creatures automatically succeed on their saving throw.
+When you cast a spell that deals damage or forces a saving throw, you can spend 1 Sorcery Point and choose a number of creatures up to your Charisma modifier (minimum of 1), which can include yourself.
+These creatures can ignore the effects of the spell for its duration.

 Cerebral Spell

-When you cast a spell that forces an Intelligence or Charisma saving throw, you can spend 3 Sorcery Points and change the spell's saving throw to target the other ability score instead.
+When you cast a spell that forces an Intelligence or Charisma saving throw, you can spend 3 Sorcery Points and change the initial saving throw to target the other ability score instead.

 Distant Spell

 When you cast a spell with a range of 5 feet or more, you can spend 1 Sorcery Point to double its range.
-If you use this on a spell with a range of touch, its range becomes 30 feet.
+If you apply this to a spell with a range of touch, its range becomes 30 feet.

 Empowered Spell

-After you roll damage for a spell, you can spend 1 Sorcery Point to re-roll a number of the damage dice up to your Charisma modifier (minimum of 1) and use the new rolls.
+After you roll damage for a spell, you can expend 1 Sorcery Point to re-roll any number of those damage dice, up to your Charisma modifier (minimum of 1) and use the new rolls.

-You can use Empowered Spell even if you have already used a different Metamagic during the casting of the spell.
+You can apply this Metamagic even if you already applied another Metamagic during the casting of this spell.

 Esoteric Spell